Success in IVF treatment depend on several factors such as:

-- For a few couples no mature eggs are collected, the sperm are unable to fertilise the eggs or none of the fertilised eggs develop into an embryo which can be used.
+- For some couples no mature eggs are collected, the sperm are unable to fertilise the eggs or none of the fertilised eggs develop into an embryo which can be used.

 - About half the fertilised eggs are suitable for embryo transfer or freezing.

-- PGT doesn’t increase your overall chance of having a baby, but it does prevent couples transferring embryos which can’t give rise to a pregnancy.
+- PGT doesn’t increase your overall chance of having a baby, but it does prevent couples from transferring poor embryos that reduce the chance of pregnancy.